dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 `scale()` changes the zoom of the SVG elements.

 The order that these two transforms appear in the `transform` attribute does make a difference and will execute in order.
-I felt that `scale()` before `translate()` would be more dangerous and harder to control than the opposite way around.

 I feel that doing `translate` prior to `scale` gives more control with the positioning because the coordinates are updated first and then the scale/zoom is applied.